-On the surface, today’s modern Internet looks similar to the Internet of 20 years ago.
+On the surface, today’s Internet looks similar to the Internet of 20 years ago.
 It’s drastically different at its core, though.
-Leaps and bounds of innovation have occurred to get us where we are today.
+Leaps and bounds of innovation have occurred to get the world wide web to where we are today.

 Global Internet Facts for 2023